SidharthBansal/podcast.fm/README.md

 # README

 This podcast covers the following features:
-  1. Create an account: A user can create an account by entering his name, username and password.
+  1. Create an account: Users can create an account by entering their name, username and password.
-  2. Login: The user can login by entering his username and password.
-It also features 'forgot password'.
+  2. Login: The users can login by entering their username and password.
-  3. Create Album: A logged in user can create an album (synonymous to a folder) to upload his episodes
+  3. Create Album: Logged in users can create an album to upload their episodes.
-  4. Upload episodes: Episodes aree podcasts a logged in user uploads.
+  4. Upload: Users can upload the podcasts in their respective albums.
-  5. Update: A logged in user can create updations to his profile.
+  5. Update: Logged in users can update their profile.
 Updations can be:
 							a.
 Rename an album and/or episode
 							b.
-Delete an episode/album
+Change privacy settings of the episode/album
 							c.
-Change privacy settings of the episode/album
+Write a bio for the episode
               d.
-Write a bio for the episode
-	6. Comment: A logged in user can post a comment on his or other users' episodes
+Update profile information
+	6. Delete: Users can delete their episodes, albums and/or their profile.
+In case of profile deletion, all user data is also deleted.
+Users can only delete their data.

 Other features of the podcast are:
-1. Connection to other social media profiles: Users' can connect on different social networking sites like FaceBook, Instagram, LinkedIn 			etc by clicking on the respective icons provided in a user's profile bio.
+  1. Connection to other social media profiles: Users can connect on different social networking sites like Facebook, Instagram, LinkedIn 			etc. by clicking on the respective icons provided in a user's profile.

-2. Bootstrap: Sideline feature but the podcast is bootstrapped to enhance user interface.
+  2. Bootstrap: Podcast is bootstrapped to enhance user interface using bootstrap-sass gem.

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+This podcast has been created by: Sidharth Bansal and Shreya Gupta